mjj209/cf-for-k8s/docs/deploy.md

 To be able to push source-code based apps to your CF for K8s installation, you will need to add OCI compliant registry (e.g. dockerhub.com) to the configuration.

-> Under the hood, CF for K8s uses Cloud Native buildpacks to detect and build the app source code into an oci compliant image and pushes the app image to the given registry.
-Currently, CF for K8s has only been tested with Google Container Registry (GCR) and Dockerhub.com.
-Ideally, it should work for any external OCI compliant registry.
+> Under the hood, CF for K8s uses Cloud Native buildpacks to detect and build the app source code into an oci compliant image and pushes the app image to the registry.
+Thought cf-for-k8s has been tested with Google Container Registry and Dockerhub.com, it should work for any external OCI compliant registry.

-To deploy cf-for-k8s with the Cloud Native Buildpacks feature, you additionally need to specify some settings and credentials for a container image registry.
 Currently, we have tested the following two container registries:

 * Google Container Registry:
   1. create a GCP Service Account with `Storage/Storage Admin` role
-      * (optionally) if you want to limit the permissions this service account has, see https://cloud.google.com/container-registry/docs/access-control for the minimum permission set
+      * (optionally) if you want to limit the permissions this service account has, see https://cloud.google.com/container-registry/docs/access-control for the minimum permission set.
   1. create a Service Key JSON and download it to the machine from which you will install cf-for-k8s (referred to, below, as `path-to-kpack-gcr-service-account`)

-* Docker Hub and other OCI registries:
+* Docker Hub:
-  1. Uncomment the docker hub block in sample-cf-install-values and fill in with appropriate values.
+  1. Create an account in dockerhub.com.
+Note down the user name and password you used during signup.
-  1. Comment the gcr block.
+  1. Create a repository in your account.
+Note down the repository name.

 ## Steps to deploy